xl-code/expressconnect/intl.en-US/Pricing/Billing of Express Cloud Connect instances.md

 ## Expiration reminder and overdue payment {#section_nii_l43_8n1 .section}

--   You will receive notifications of instances that are approaching expiration 15 days, 7 days, and 1 day before they expire.
+-   You will receive notifications of instances that are approaching expiration 15 days, 7 days, 3 days, and 1 day before they expire.
 -   If you do not renew your instances within 15 days after the instances expire, they are stopped and then released.
 Related resources and configurations are also cleared.

 ​​